 Strip back your gear to only what you need.
 If you don’t have a valid reason for carrying something, then don’t.
 Listen to podcast episode 02 or read the written version where we discuss my/journey towards becoming ultralight hikers.

 I have spent the last 2.5 years working out in detail what my food requirements are when I hike.
 I kept a detailed food diary for approximately 18 months as well as working out my calorie expenditure with the use of my Fitbit.
-Know I know that is not particularly scientific but is has provided me with a correlation between calorie in and calories out.
-I know that on a 30km hiking day I will burn around 8500 calories which is over 3 time what I would burn in my normal day to day life.
-I will be carrying around 900grams of food/day on my Bibbulmun Track hike which will provide me with 3500-4000 calories of energy.
-On a typical two week hike over the past 12 years I loose on average o7-8 kg so you can see my dilemma when I am looking at being on the trail for 2.5 -3 times that length of time.
+Now I know that is not particularly scientific but is has provided me with a correlation between calorie in and calories out.
+I know that on a 32km hiking day I will burn around 8500 calories which is over 3 time what I would burn in my normal day to day life.
+When I walked the Bibbulmun Track I carried approximately I will be carrying around 900grams of food/day which provided me with 3500-4000 calories of energy ( any food I didn’t use I sent home so I could work out exactly what I used.
+In 2022 I now work on approximately 650grams of food as I’ve refined my food requirements.
+On a typical two week hike over the past 12 years I loose on average 7-8 kg so you can see my dilemma when I am looking at being on the trail for 2.5 -3 times that length of time.

-It would be physically impossible for me to carry enough calories to meet that requirement and this is one of my biggest concerns on my upcoming hike.
-This means that when I hit one of the many track towns on the Bibbulmun track I will be eating up big replace as many calories as possible.
+It would be physically impossible for me to carry enough calories to meet that requirement and this is one of my biggest concerns on long hikes.
+This means that when I hit a track town I eat up big replacing as many calories as possible.

-In podcast episode 057 I interviewed Nutritionist Lisa Donaldson on Nutrition on the trail and will be meeting with her to identify an nutritional shortcomings that can be corrected before I start my trip.
+In podcast episode 057 I interviewed Nutritionist Lisa Donaldson on Nutrition on the trail and ended up having her review my food needs from a nutrition perespective.

 Sun dried Mango

 Everyone has a budget, and this will determine your ability to do a hike.
-It has taken me a number of years to save up 6 weeks holidays to do my Bibbulmun Track Hike.
-It has also taken me a while to save up money to assemble all the gear.
-I don’t have a final figure on the cost of my hike but will update this articles once I have finished my walk.
+It took me a number of years to save up 6 weeks holidays to do my Bibbulmun Track Hike.
+It has also took me a while to save up money to assemble all the gear.
+I have written s separate article on the cost of hiking that provides some cost options.

 Once of the most consistent recommendations coming out of the thu hiking community is to tell everyone what you are doing.
 It creates an expectation that you will finish and creates a mental state that when things get tough you just keep on going.